Ethics toolkit for medical students

 What practical approach can you take?

 A respect for patient autonomy can, for example, be thought of as an expression of a more primary ethical principle - respect for persons.
-By focusing on the needs, wants and interests of individual patients, some of these apparently intractable difficulties can disappear.
+By focussing on the needs, wants, and interests of individual patients, some of these apparently intractable difficulties can disappear.

 Health and the relief of suffering are almost universally recognised as good things.
 When deeply held cultural values seem to impede their realisation, it is always worth exploring whether it is possible to find alternative ways to pursue them, ways that are more respectful of the values of the patient.